Close×

 Setting the context

-There is every reason to believe that this "3rd industrial revolution" offers Canadian companies access to opportunities for growth and innovation.
-However, it is clear that these opportunities are not being seized in Canada, especially in the manufacturing sector.
-Studies conducted by the Organization for Economic Cooperation and Development have revealed that "Canada's manufacturing sector is still lagging behind other countries in the Western world in terms of productivity".
+Everything suggests that this "third industrial revolution" offers Canadian businesses access to opportunities for growth and innovation.
+However, it must be noted that these opportunities are not being seized in Canada, especially in the manufacturing sector.
+Studies conducted by the Organization for Economic Cooperation and Development have revealed that "the Canadian manufacturing sector still lags behind other Western countries in terms of productivity."

 In Quebec, most industries are lagging in terms of digitization between Industry 3.0 and Industry 4.0.
 This phenomenon makes our companies vulnerable to their international competitors whose internal and external operations are more digitized.